 All patients aged 40 - 74 who have a blood test as part of their NHS Health Check will have their blood tested for HIV.
-This is part of a local 12-month pilot from October 2023.

 National guidelines recommend routine HIV testing in GPs and Emergency Departments in areas like City & Hackney, where rates of HIV are higher than average.